Encased

-Encased: A Sci-Fi Post-Apocalyptic RPG, is an isometric turn-based RPG developed by Dark Crystal Games and inspired by games like Fallout and Wasteland as well as Soviet-era sci-fi novel Roadside Picnic.
+Encased: A Sci-Fi Post-Apocalyptic RPG, is an isometric turn-based RPG developed by Dark Crystal Games and inspired by computer role-playing games such as Fallout and Wasteland as well as the classic and influenctial Soviet era science fiction novel Roadside Picnic by Arkady and Boris Strugatsky.
 The game was released in early access on Microsoft Windows on September 26, 2019, and its full release was on September 7, 2021.

 Gameplay

-The gameplay is inspired by classic computer RPGs such as Fallout, Wasteland and Shadowrun.
+The gameplay is inspired by classic computer RPGs such as Fallout.
 It features a turn-based combat system with an isometric camera view.
 One of the game's distinguishing features is its emphasis on storybuilding, with the player's decisions affecting the rest of the gameplay in one way or another.

 Character customization is a key feature, along with a reputation system where a character's reputation can change due to player choice.
 While the player begins with only one character of their creation, various companions can also join them along the way.

-Story
+Plot

-Game events unfold in alternative '70s.
-The story of the game tells us about the study of the Dome, a huge building discovered in one of the remote deserts.
-Nobody knows who built the Dome, but in official documents of researchers this civilization is called the Forefathers.
+The story take place in an alternative history version of the 1970s.
+A huge building called the Dome was discovered in a remote, created by unknown beings called the Forefathers.

 In the labyrinths below the Dome, there are many amazing examples of advanced technology and strange artifacts protected by automatic defence systems, traps and anomalies.
 Aside from that, the special field of the Dome does not allow those who got inside to leave it.
 Research of the Dome is carried out by CRONUS Corporation, an international organization founded by the governments of the most influential world powers.
 CRONUS is divided into five departments called Wings, each of which reports to its own leader, has its own specialization and history.